 Ready to get saucy?
-Buffalo corn on the cob is grilled and topped with a drizzle of homemade vegan blue cheese dressing.
+This buffalo-style grilled corn recipe is topped with a drizzle of homemade vegan blue cheese dressing.
 This spicy vegan & gluten-free side dish is a terrific addition to your barbecue or cookout.

-When we were first dating, in the back of David’s silverware drawer I spied corn-on-the-cob holders.
+When we were first dating, in the back of David’s silverware drawer I spied corn holders.
 It was a very good sign.

 While we attended the same Iowa college, we didn’t actually meet until we had both been living in Los Angeles for many years.
 When I rolled open the kitchen drawer in his apartment and saw those corn-shaped holders nestled with leftover salt & pepper packets, I knew we were simpatico.

 You’d be hard pressed to go into any Iowa home and not find holders for ears of corn.
 I think it’s in the rental agreement & purchasing contract…

 “House includes hardwood floors, 2 baths, 3 bedrooms, a finished basement, and of course, a set of corn holders for family and friends – as is mandated.”

 It’s a funny thing about humans.
 We’re always looking for our tribe.
 And while there are obvious things like growing up in the same place or going to the same school, it’s often in the little things that we find commonalities.

 Whether you’re waving to a stranger who drives the same kind of car that you do, or saying, “nice shirt,” to the random person donning a t-shirt emblazoned with your favorite band or TV show, as humans we crave connection.
 We look for people who value the same things we do.

 In my recent vegan cookout post, I wrote about serving this buffalo-style grilled corn recipe to my friends, Hannah & Carl.

 They are both vegan and food lovers.
 Like my own Instagram feed, much of Hannah’s is filled with pictures of wot covered injera, homemade lasagna, and diner food that she ate on a road trip.